thesaitama/dotfiles/README.md

 > sh ./dotfileslink.sh

 ## description
-I will give you updates this repository
+I will give you updates this repository.

 ### bash
  * .bash_profile